SeeThruHead/Functional-Programming/README.md

 Example in Python:

-* Python uses eager eavaluation by default.
+* Python uses eager evaluation by default.
 In order to get lazy evaluation in python the programmer must use iterators or generators.
 The example below uses generator.

 ```python